 Several disorders other than blebs/bullae should be considered in the differential diagnosis of BHD-associated cysts including emphysema, infectious lung diseases, LAM and thoracic endometriosis.
 Immunohistochemical staining using the monoclonal antibody HMB45 for melanoma-related antigen is helpful for differentiating between LAM- and BHD-associated cysts; however, in the early stages of LAM, HMB45-positive cells are inconspicuous.
 Female patients with BHD who have repeated episodes of pneumothorax are more likely to be carefully investigated than young male patients with BHD who tend to be misdiagnosed with idiopathic pneumothorax.
 Comprehensive information that includes clinical and family histories can alert the physician to the possibility of BHD.
 On the other hand, long-term smoking or long-term smoking-associated emphysematous disorder may mask the pulmonary microscopic characteristics of BHD, especially in elderly patients.

-It should be noted that there is cystic lung disease of unexplained cause.
-We also have had some patients who could not be diagnosed.
-These patients had family members with pneumothorax and/or histories of repeated episodes of pneumothorax.
-The radiological and histological features of the lungs of these patients were indistinguishable from the features of BHD affected lungs; however, neither FLCN mutations nor intragenic deletions and duplications were identified in these patients.
-Investigations are needed to identify more specific diagnostic clues for diagnosing BHD in affected lungs and to understand the pathophysiology of non-BHD-associated pulmonary cysts that share some features with BHD-associated pulmonary cysts that share some features with BHD associated pulmonary cysts.
-PLCN is regarded as a tumour suppressor and its dysfunction leads to renal carcinogenesis.
-However, the role of FLCN in human pulmonary cysts is poorly understood.
-Flat /- rodent models for BHD are not good for demonstrating pulmonary cysts.
-A lung-targeted Flan-depleted animal model has not yet been developed.
-Sequence analysis of FLCN from microdissected fibrofolliculomas demonstrated a heterozygous pattern, but the pulmonary cysts and the numbers of epithelial cells are too small for analysis.
-A histological study using in situ hybridisation reported that FLCN mRNA was detectable in stromal cells and type I pneumocytes in the lungs and patterns.
-Thus, some cysts may evolve continually and runting of patients with BHD.
-To not as high as the frequency of pneumothorax in order to several patterns.
-Thus, some cysts may evo in this model frequently show loss of heterozygosity of Flcn.
+It should be noted that there is cystic lung disease of unexplained cause.23 We also have had some patients who could not be diagnosed.
+These patients had family members with pneumothorax and/or histories of repeated episodes of pneumo-Protected by copyright, thorax.
+The radiological and histological features of the lungs of these patients were indistinguishable from the features of BHD-affected lungs; however, neither FLCN mutations nor intragenic deletions and duplications were identified in these patients.
+Investigations are needed to identify more specific diagnostic clues for diagnosing BHD in affected lungs and to understand the pathophysiology of non-BHD-associated pulmonary cysts that share some features with BHD-associated cysts.